Realizing a tunable honeycomb lattice in ABBA-stacked twisted double bilayer WSe$_2$: Summary and Experimental Implication

 \para The results presented in this work have direct experimental implications.
 First, for ABBA-stacked tdbWSe$_2$ at hole filling $\nu=2$, an in-plane magnetic field is predicted to induce an insulating ground state.
-Consequently, at a finite temperature, we expect a large magnetoresistance as a function of the in-plane field around the Dirac semimetal state (at zero field).
-There are two possible insulating states: the canted N\'eel AF insulator and the sublattice-polarized insulator.
+There are two possible insulating ground states: the canted N\'eel AF insulator and the sublattice-polarized insulator.
 The former can be detected through its spin texture perpendicular to the in-plane field direction, potentially using spin-polarized scanning tunneling microscopy~\cite{pietzsch2001observation}.
 The finite-temperature phase transition into the canted N\'eel AF order is a Berezinskii–Kosterlitz–Thouless transition associated with the remaining U(1) spin rotation symmetry under the in-plane field.
-The sublattice-polarized insulator has no non-trivial spin texture (other than the magnetization along the in-plane field direction).
+This metal-insulator transition can be accessed by lowering the temperature at a given in-plane field or by increasing the in-plane field at a low temperature starting from the Dirac semi-metal. {To be more precise, at zero temperature (and in the absence of disorder), there should be no threshold for the interaction strength or in-plane magnetic field --- as long as they are both finite, the insulator phase exists.
+However, at a finite temperature, one has to turn on an in-plane field and interaction strength beyond certain thresholds to observe the insulating phase with the spin orders.
+The thresholds can be estimated by comparing the temperature with the gap sizes of the insulating phase at zero temperature.
+Therefore, at sufficiently low-temperature, one can access a metal-insulator transition using an in-plane magnetic field.} The sublattice-polarized insulator has no non-trivial spin texture (other than the magnetization along the in-plane field direction).
 Instead, the spontaneous charge polarization in the two sublattices of the emergent honeycomb lattice leads to a finite electric polarization in the tdbWSe$_2$ sample along the $z$ direction.
 Consequently, a signature of this sublattice-polarized insulating phase is the hysteresis of the $z$-axis electric polarization as a function of the $z$-direcction electric field.
 The finite-temperature phase transition into the sublattice-polarized phase is in the Ising universality class.
 Switching between the two insulating phases can be implemented by tuning the ratio between $U_0$ and $U_1$, which is achievable via adjusting the twist angle and/or sample's distance from the gates.

 {\bf Acknowledgements.} We thank Kin Fai Mak, Jie Shan, and Liguo Ma for stimulating discussions.
 H.P. acknowledges the helpful discussions with Fengcheng Wu, Ming Xie, and Dan Mao.
 H.P. and E-A.K. acknowledge the funding support National Science Foundation (Platform for the Accelerated Realization, Analysis, and Discovery of Interface Materials (PARADIM)) under Cooperative Agreement No. DMR-1539918.
 C.-M.J. is supported by a faculty startup grant at Cornell University.